extrawest/a2a-movie-chatbot/README.md

     ```bash
     # Install and setup
     npm install
-    export GEMINI_API_KEY=your_key
-    export TMDB_API_KEY=your_key

-    # Run the movie agent
+    cp .env_example .env
+    # Edit .env with your API keys

+    # Start all agents (in separate terminals)
     npm run agents:movie-agent
+    npm run agents:quotes-agent
+    npm run agents:multiagent

     # In new terminal, start CLI
-    npm run a2a:cli
+    npm run a2a:cli:multiagent
     ```

 3. **Try These Examples**:
-what are the most popular movies with Leonardo DiCaprio
+    - "What are the most popular movies with Leonardo DiCaprio?"
-    - "What's the plot of The Dark Knight?"
-    - "Tell me about Christopher Nolan's films"
+    - "Tell me about The Dark Knight and give me quotes from it"
+    - "What are Christopher Nolan's films and famous quotes from them?"
     - "Give me quotes from Star Wars"

 ## 📝 License